glutanimate/unified-remote-anki/README.md

 ## License

-*Copyright (c) 2015 Glutanimate*
+*Copyright (c) 2015-2016 Glutanimate*

 This project is licensed under the GNU GPLv3.

-The project's icon is based on '[Anki icon for Faenza](http://jesuisbenjamin.deviantart.com/art/Anki-icon-for-Faenza-202232311)' by [jesuisbenjamin](http://jesuisbenjamin.deviantart.com/); released under the [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) license.
+The icon is based on '[Anki icon for Faenza](http://jesuisbenjamin.deviantart.com/art/Anki-icon-for-Faenza-202232311)' by [jesuisbenjamin](http://jesuisbenjamin.deviantart.com/); released under the [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) license.